 - Grand Total – this is the total of all lines on the purchase order

-The Notes tab gives you the ability to capture additional information for future reference.
+The Notes tab allows you to capture additional information for future reference.

 - PO Description – this field appears on the Purchase Orders list

-- Internal Notes – appear only here on the PO and sync to QuickBooks in the PO Memo field.
-This is a great place to put shipping or vendor comments
+- Internal Notes – appear only on the PO and sync to QuickBooks in the PO Memo field.
+An internal note is a great place to put shipping or vendor comments

 - *Printed Notes (Shipping Instructions) – these notes are printed at the bottom of the physical or PDF purchase order.
 They also sync to QuickBooks in the Vendor Message field.

 The Documents tab is a repository of stored files.
 You can use this to store scans of packing slips or confirmation notifications.
-Simply drag a PDF, Word, or other documents into the Drag Jere box to upload them.
-Alternatively, you can right-click in the box to Insert File from your harddrive.
-Once entered, you can add a description to aid in reviewing the documents at a later time.
+Drag a PDF, Word, or other documents into the Drag Jere box to upload them.
+Alternatively, you can right-click in the box to Insert File from your hard drive.
+Once entered, you can add a description to aid in reviewing the documents later.

-Once you have a document stored, click the View button to quickly open it.
+Once you have a document stored, click the View button to open it quickly.